keithalewis/math/opm.md

 find an internal arbitrage that gives the illusion of making profits until risk management figures out what is going on.

-The Fundamental Theorem of Asset Pricing for this one-period model is that there are no arbitrage opportunities if and only if the initial prices belong to the smallest closed cone containing the final prices.
+The Fundamental Theorem of Asset Pricing for the one-period model is that there are no arbitrage opportunities if and only if the initial prices belong to the smallest closed cone containing the final prices.